A Self-Made Man? Scott Pauley

 Did you know that there is only one thing in Scripture we are told to make of ourselves?
 It is said of the Lord Jesus Christ that, “he made himself of no reputation, and took upon him the form of our servant, and was made in the likeness of man” (Philippians 2:7).
 The Apostle Paul followed this example when he testified, “I made myself servant unto all” (1 Corinthians 9:19).

 Do you want to make something of yourself?
 Make yourself a servant.
 Make yourself nothing.
 Make yourself low.
-That is the only thing you an I can do successfully.
+That is the only thing you and I can do successfully.
 And as you make yourself a servant, God will make you into all that He wants you to be.

-As a boy I remember singing, “He’s still working on me, to make me what I ought to be!
+As a boy, I remember singing, “He’s still working on me, to make me what I ought to be!
 It took Him just a week to make the moon and the stars, the sun and the earth, Jupiter and Mars.
 How loving and patient He must be!
 He’s still working on me.”

 Stop trying to make yourself what you want to be.
 God is making you what He created you to become.
 And His work is most quickly done when we make ourselves servants.